Considering divorce? This article contains information on the most fundamental aspects of Texas divorce law.

 When you don’t know what to expect in a certain situation, it’s very likely you will experience at least some level of anxiety.
 And when you don’t know what to expect during something so emotional and difficult as a divorce, your anxiety can go through the roof.

-The next best thing you can do after hiring a good divorce lawyer is to educate yourself on Texas divorce laws.
+The next best thing you can do after hiring the best Austin divorce lawyer is to educate yourself on Texas divorce laws.
 Here are some important things you need to understand about divorce in Texas.

 In Texas, there are seven statutory grounds for divorce.
 Six of them require you to find fault on your spouse if you are the one filing for divorce.
 The seventh, insupportability, is a no-fault grounds for divorce, and this is the grounds for divorce that is used most often.

-The seven statutory grounds for divorce in Texas include the following.
+The seven statutory grounds for a Texas divorce include the following.

 - The marriage is insupportable because of conflict or discord between personalities that destroys the marital relationship.
 There is no reasonable expectation of reconciliation